Eddy current brake

-An eddy current brake, also known as an induction brake, electric brake or electric retarder, is a device used to slow or stop a moving object by generating eddy currents and thus dissipating its kinetic energy as heat.
+An eddy current brake, also known as an induction brake, Faraday brake, electric brake or electric retarder, is a device used to slow or stop a moving object by generating eddy currents and thus dissipating its kinetic energy as heat.
 Unlike friction brakes, where the drag force that stops the moving object is provided by friction between two surfaces pressed together, the drag force in an eddy current brake is an electromagnetic force between a magnet and a nearby conductive object in relative motion, due to eddy currents induced in the conductor through electromagnetic induction.

 A conductive surface moving past a stationary magnet develops circular electric currents called eddy currents induced in it by the magnetic field, as described by Faraday's law of induction.
 By Lenz's law, the circulating currents create their own magnetic field that opposes the field of the magnet.
 Thus the moving conductor experiences a drag force from the magnet that opposes its motion, proportional to its velocity.
 The kinetic energy of the moving object is dissipated as heat generated by the current flowing through the electrical resistance of the conductor.

 In an eddy current brake the magnetic field may be created by a permanent magnet or an electromagnet.
 With an electromagnet system, the braking force can be turned on and off (or varied) by varying the electric current in the electromagnet windings.
 Another advantage is that since the brake does not work by friction, there are no brake shoe surfaces to wear, eliminating replacement as with friction brakes.
 A disadvantage is that since the braking force is proportional to the relative velocity of the brake, the brake has no holding force when the moving object is stationary, as provided by static friction in a friction brake, hence in vehicles it must be supplemented by a friction brake.

+In some cases, energy in the form of momentum stored within a motor or other machine is used to energize any electromagnets involved.
+The result is a motor or other machine that rapidly comes to rest when power is removed.
+Care must be taken in such designs to ensure that components involved are not stressed beyond operational limits during such deceleration, which may greatly exceed design forces of acceleration during normal operation.

 Eddy current brakes are used to slow high-speed trains and roller coasters, as a complement for friction brakes in semi-trailer trucks to help prevent brake wear and overheating, to stop powered tools quickly when power is turned off, and in electric meters used by electric utilities.